oelizondo/learn-git/readme.md

 After that we can exit vi pressing *esc* and *:wq* (wq stands for *write* and *quit*), press enter and you should be back in your terminal.
 We can check our text file typing:

-If your'e in Windows, any text editor will do, like notepad.
+If you're in Windows, any text editor will do, like notepad.

 ```console
 $ cat hello.txt